mantczakaus/ont_amplicon/README.md

 ```

 ### QC and preprocessing steps
-By default the pipeline will run a quality control check of the raw reads using [NanoPlot](https://github.com/wdecoster/NanoPlot).

-**It is recommended to first run only the quality control step to have a preliminary look at the data before proceeding with downstream analyses by specifying the `qc_only: true` parameter.**

 By defaut, the pipeline expects that multiple fastq files exist for a single sample and the `merge: true` option is set.
-These fastq files will be merged using [`Fascat`](https://github.com/epi2me-labs/fastcat)
+These fastq files will be merged using [`Fascat`](https://github.com/epi2me-labs/fastcat).
 Then the read names of the fastq file created will be trimmed after the first whitespace in the read header, for compatiblity purposes with all downstream tools.

+The pipeline will run a quality control check of the raw reads using [NanoPlot](https://github.com/wdecoster/NanoPlot).

+**It is recommended to first run only the quality control step to have a preliminary look at the data before proceeding with downstream analyses by specifying the `qc_only: true` parameter.**

 Reads are then trimmed of adapters and optionally quality filtered:
 - Reads are searched for the presence of sequencing adapters using [`Porechop ABI`](https://github.com/rrwick/Porechop).
 Other porechop ABI parameters can be specified using ```porechop_options: '{options} '```, making sure you leave a space at the end before the closing quote.
 Please refer to the Porechop manual.